Tiger Roche

-David "Tiger" Roche, (born 1729) was a celebrated soldier, duellist and adventurer, variously hailed as a hero and damned as a thief and a murderer at many times during his stormy life.
+David "Tiger" Roche, (born c.
+1729) was an Irish soldier, duellist and adventurer, variously hailed as a hero and damned as a thief and a murderer at many times during his stormy life.
 Roche was born to a middle-class family in Dublin in 1729 and received a gentleman's education, he was in fact so well turned out that his comportment sufficiently impressed the Lord Lieutenant of Ireland to offer him a military commission at sixteen years' old.
 Roche had fallen in with bad company and was possibly involved in an attack on a night watchman, one of many carried out by gangs of bucks at the time.
 He fled to North America, where he volunteered during the French and Indian War.
 There his bravery and intrepidity impressed and he quickly rose to a high rank; until accused of theft from a fellow officer.
 Roche always denied the allegation, stating he had bought the gun in question, but according to the corporal from whom he claimed to have done so, Roche himself had stolen it.
 Roche was convicted and disgraced by court martial.
 Roche later attacked several people involved in the case, including the corporal, after which he earned the nickname "Tiger".